portlandcodeschool/js-night/core-js-lessons/lectures/Mon2.md

 1. An object can represent a real-world object/entity which has distinct parts and features and measurements.
 Object groups together those data as different aspects of single thing:
 `var person={name:'Kermit',color:'green',occupation:'frog',height:60}`
 Or built-in: `screen`
+Equally important: groups data with object-specific methods which act on that data

 2. An object can be a toolbox (namespace?), grouping and isolating a set of related tools:
 Math is object which doesn't repreresent a thing; instead its a collection of methods: